-In the long term, the aggregate supply curve is vertical; On the other hand, in the short run, the aggregate-supply curve is upward sloping.
+In the long term, the aggregate supply curve is vertical; On the other hand, in the short run, the aggregate supply curve is upward sloping.

 To understand short-run economic variations, and how the short-run performance of the economy deviates from its long-run behavior, we need to examine both the long-run aggregate-supply curve and the short-run aggregate supply curve.

-In the long-run, an economy’s total production of goods and services (real GDP) depends on its supplies of capital, natural resources, labor, and technology used to turn these factors of production into goods and services.
+In the long-run, an economy’s total production of goods and services (real GDP) depends on its supplies of capital, natural resources, labour, and technology used to turn these factors of production into goods and services.

-Because the price-level does not affect long-run factors of real GDP, the long-run aggregate-supply curve is vertical, as shown in the graph below.
+Because the price-level does not affect long-run factors of real GDP, the long-run aggregate supply curve is vertical, as shown in the graph below.

-In simple words, in the long run, the economy’s labor, capital, natural resources, and technology define the total quantity of goods and services supplied, and this quantity supplied is the same regardless of what the price level is.
+In simple words, in the long run, the economy’s labour, capital, natural resources, and technology define the total quantity of goods and services supplied, and this quantity supplied is the same regardless of what the price level is.

 The vertical long-run aggregate supply curve is, in essence, just an application of the classical dichotomy and monetary neutrality.